Hike the Trails at Rosy Mound Natural Area

 It’s important to note that Rosy Mound has a lot of stairs.
 It actually has 360 stairs, to be precise!

-As you hike back to the parking lot, there’s a split in the trail and I’d advise you to go to the right (the Acorn Trail) and hike through the beautiful pine forest.
+As you hike back to the parking lot, there’s a split in the trail.
+For an extra dose of beauty, go to the right (the Acorn Trail) and hike through the mature pine forest.

 It’s just a little longer than the other trail, so the scenic route is the easy option if your kids are still hanging in there!

-Unlike a lot of our recent hikes that have been dog-friendly, you cannot take your dog here (you not only can’t take your dog, but you’ll be fined if you do).
-If you’re looking for stairs and a lake view that’s dog-friendly, check out Kirk Park farther south on Lakeshore Drive.
+Please note that dogs are not allowed at Rosy Mound: you’ll be fined if you bring Fido.
+(If you’re looking for stairs and a lake view that’s dog-friendly, check out Kirk Park farther south on Lakeshore Drive. )

 I find this trail magical in every season.
 (Don’t forget to download the trail map in advance.)